 First, knowledge for belief.
 It sounds like a paradoxical phrase, but consider for a moment that your nervous system is not rational.
 At least not in the classical sense.
 Somewhere, deep inside you, is the belief that you are in danger, and whatever actions the nervous system is taking is an attempt to keep you safe.

-In my case, my nervous system went into a chronic freeze state which meant it was going to try to keep me from doing as much as possible, and when I resisted, it would throw more reasons (illnesses) at me to shut me down and get me out of harm’s way.
+In my case, my nervous system went into a chronic freeze state which meant it was going to try to keep me from doing as much as possible.
+When I resisted, it would throw more reasons (illnesses) at me to shut me down and get me out of harm’s way.
 Or, it went into a freeze state and lots of my systems stopped functioning properly because that’s just what happens biologically.
-In either case, my body stopped functioning properly, and I couldn’t function in society or at work.
-I needed to understand that was happening in order to “believe” there might be anything that could help fix the problem.

-The final third was doing the work myself and very quickly seeing improvement.
-It was easy for me to commit to a 28 day challenge because I was desperate and I had nothing else to do with my time but lie in bed anyway.
-I started regaining energy almost immediately (it was still a slow, incremental increase, but it was clearly an improvement that was the result of the journaling), and my food intolerances went away in two weeks.
+I started regaining energy almost immediately.
+It was still a slow, incremental increase, but it was clearly an improvement that was the result of the JournalSpeak.
+And my food intolerances went away in two weeks.
 The “knowledge” that I was improving helped me “believe” that I would continue to get better.

 Acceptance